GO HERE for the Book

 - The front part acts like a little handle, which makes the child feel more secure.

 Naked Method for potty training

 Let your child run around naked.
 The fewer steps that they need to take to go potty, the better.
 In the beginning stages of potty training, my boys never told me that they needed to go.
-They just ran over & sat down.
-Eventually we introduce pants & then underwear under the pants; but since that introduces an extra step of having to take them off, we skip that in the beginning.
-Being naked also helps get your child in touch with their body, the physical sensations, & the results of those sensations.
+They just ran over and sat down.
+Eventually we introduce pants and then underwear under the pants; but since that introduces an extra step of having to take them off, we skip that in the beginning.
+Being naked also helps get your child in touch with their body, the physical sensations, and the results of those sensations.
 They will learn quickly and reach potty training success sooner!

 Activities while learning to use the potty

 Since your kiddo is running around naked, it might be best to try to plan a lot of activities in the kitchen (where you have a floor that is easy to clean).
 Play Doh, books, racing cars, sensory boxes, puzzles, etc – anything can be played in the kitchen.

 And for more ideas and strategies be sure to also check out Karissa’s Potty Training Advice!

 Make potty training fun